makaubenson/Natours-API/readme.md

 ## Protecting Routes

-- To protect routes, we need a middleware that will run before the route handlers
+- To protect routes, we need a middleware that will run before the route handlers.

-14